AtomicSmash/ultimate-mailchimp-plugin/readme.md

 ## What does this plugin actually do?

-On almost all of the WordPress sites that [Atomic Smash](https://www.atomicsmash.co.uk) makes, we do some form of MailChimp syncing. **Most** existing plugins rely on the need to record information within WP to then sync with MailChimp at a later point.
+On almost all of the WordPress sites that [Atomic Smash](https://www.atomicsmash.co.uk) create and maintain, we do some form of MailChimp syncing. **Most** existing plugins rely on the need to record information within WP to then sync with MailChimp at a later point.

 We found this can become very cumbersome.
-List members may be able to interact with MailChimp from inside your site **OR** via the list communication preferences.
-This boils down to a member being able to unsubscribe without your WP site being involved.
-Of course, you can setup webhooks to notify your site when a change is made via MailChimp blah blah blah... **Keep it simple**, maintain MailChimp as the 'single source of truth' and forgot about needing to keep subscription preferences in line with the WP site.
+List members are able to interact with MailChimp outside of the website via the list communication preferences (or even by just unsubscribing from the list).
+This boils down to a member being able to change there details without your WP site being involved.
+Of course, you can setup webhooks to notify your site when a change is made via MailChimp blah blah blah... **BUT**... **Just keep it simple**.
+Maintain MailChimp as the 'single source of truth' and forgot about needing to keep subscription preferences in line with the WP site.

 #### Data cleanliness

 Thanks to this separation, WordPress and MailChimp are completable replaceable in the future.
-- If you need to move to a new CMS, everything is inside MailChimp all ready
+- If you need to move to a new CMS, everything is inside MailChimp already.
 - If you need to move away from MailChimp, just export from MailChimp.
-There are no user artifacts on within Wordpress regarding their communication preferences.
+There are no user artefacts within your Wordpress site regarding user communication preferences.

-#### When does this plugin talk to MailChimp
+#### When does this plugin talk to MailChimp?

-This plugin communicates with MailChimp when a user completes a WooCommerce transaction.
-Specifically this hook:
+This plugin communicates with MailChimp at these points:

-- `woocommerce_checkout_update_order_meta`:  This is fired after a successful order via WooCommerce.
+- Successful order via WooCommerce. - `woocommerce_checkout_update_order_meta`

 **More points of interaction will be added in the future.**

-### Subscription signup on WooCommerce purchase
+Know of another time you would like to talk to MailChimp?
+Please add an issue!

+## Sign up form

-Users will be presented with a description of MailChimp as a marketing platform and a WooCommerce checkbox to confirm subscription status.
+Users will be shown a description of what MailChimp does as a marketing platform, then ..
+CHECKBOX OPTIONS

 All of this text in editable via the available via [these filters](https://github.com/AtomicSmash/ultimate-mailchimp-plugin/wiki/Filters). 😎

 ## Features

 - GDPR compliant newsletter description built in
 - Send custom merge fields to MailChimp

-## Upcoming features

-- Currently, this plugin doesn't handle syncing of transactional data.
-It **will** in the future.
+- Interact with GDPR fields inside MailChimp

 ## Complete site setup

-### Step 1 - Turn on WooCommerce terms and conditions

-We have bundled this notice with the native 'Terms and conditions' block due to the opt-in process being inherently linked.
-So for the MailChimp block to appear, there needs to be a 'Terms and conditions' page set inside WooCommerce.

-Go to `your-site.com/wp-admin/admin.php?page=wc-settings&tab=checkout` and make sure a 'terms and conditions' page is set.

-### Step 2 - Add configs
+### Step 1 - Add configs

 Add these config details to your `wp-config.php`

 ```
 define('ULTIMATE_MAILCHIMP_LIST_ID', '');
 define('ULTIMATE_MAILCHIMP_API_KEY', '');
+define('ULTIMATE_MAILCHIMP_GDPR_FIELDS', true);
 ```

 `ULTIMATE_MAILCHIMP_LIST_ID` - This is the list you would sync with.
 This can be [found here](https://user-images.githubusercontent.com/1636310/43076416-18e63d42-8e7c-11e8-907d-03074ba6879a.gif).

 `ULTIMATE_MAILCHIMP_API_KEY` - This is your key can be found in your account.

+`ULTIMATE_MAILCHIMP_GDPR_FIELDS` -

-### Step 3 - Enable double opt-in (encouraged)
+### Step 2 - Enable double opt-in in your MailChimp list (encouraged)

 By default, when someone checks the "Sign me up to the MailChimp newsletter", the subscriber status is set to 'pending'.
 This will trigger a confirmation email from MailChimp.